jamirawan/jamirawan/README.md

 Visit my profile page: [irawan.io](https://irawan.io)

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Drupal and Wordpress projects for my clients
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning how to be a dad and anything new about web dev constantly
-- 📫 How to reach me:
 - 😄 Pronouns: he
 - ⚡ Fun fact: Emperor Nasi Goreng didn't exist so the rabits were always free